 The Global Genome Biodiversity Network is a global consortium of peer organizations supporting the collection, maintenance and sharing of research-quality genomic specimens across the globe.
 It seeks to bring together the world's leading collections of genome-quality samples of tissue and DNA representing Earth's biodiversity to help accelerate and optimize research agendas everywhere.

 The Global Genome Initiative led the development of and hosts the secretariat of the Global Genome Biodiversity Network — a consortium of the world's major biorepositories and genomic research collections.
-It now has over 80 collaborating member institutions .
+As of March 2020, it has nearly 100 collaborating member institutions.
 The Global Genome Biodiversity Network will serve to accelerate and optimize research everywhere.
 Its goal is to achieve one federated database of the world's genomic resources—tissues and DNA—accessible to all stakeholders.

 In 2018 GGI began incorporating taxa published in the Global Catalogue of Microorganisms (GCM) into our taxonomic progress.
 GCM is a database of micro-organismal collections made available by members of the World Federation for Culture Collections.
 GCM's focus on prokaryotes (and fungi) allows GGI (and GGBN) to focus their strengths on the remaining multicellular or eukaryotic organisms.

-Currently genomic samples from 46% of families and 16% genera are discoverable through the GGBN data portal and/or the Global Catalogue of Microorganisms.
+As of January 2020, genomic samples from 50% of families and 17% genera are discoverable through the GGBN data portal and/or the Global Catalogue of Microorganisms.

-The Global Genome Initiative and the Global Genome Biodiversity Network has inventoried the families and genera that are currently represented in world's biorepositories and will strategically collect samples over the next three years to fill gaps in genomic diversity.
+The Global Genome Initiative and the Global Genome Biodiversity Network has inventoried the families and genera that are currently represented in world's biorepositories and is focused on strategically collecting samples to fill gaps in genomic diversity.

-To collect these targeted genomic samples, the Global Genome Initiative will drive collecting expeditions in three ways.
-First, the Global Genome Initiative will focus on collecting from Smithsonian field sites (53 forest plots in 23 countries and four marine stations) through coordinated expeditions.
-Second, the Global Genome Initiative will develop partnerships with zoos and botanical gardens to sample and sequence their living collections.
-Third, Global Genome Initiative will work to develop and expand professional relationships with other research organizations through the National Museum of Natural History's scientific network to develop expeditions around the world to achieve specific and strategic outcomes.
+To collect these targeted genomic samples, the Global Genome Initiative is driving collecting expeditions in three ways.
+First, the Global Genome Initiative is focusing on collecting from Smithsonian field sites (53 forest plots in 23 countries and four marine stations) through coordinated expeditions.
+Second, the Global Genome Initiative is developing partnerships with zoos and botanical gardens to sample and sequence their living collections.
+Third, Global Genome Initiative is working to develop and expand professional relationships with other research organizations through the National Museum of Natural History's scientific network to develop expeditions around the world to achieve specific and strategic outcomes.